-- 1. Community Needs Assessment Report - 2.
-Needs Assessment of Older Adults in Idaho - 3.
-Systems Reports (Attachment A) - 4.
-Census Data (Attachment B) - 5.
-Internal and External SWOT Analysis (Attachment C) - 2019 Community Needs Assessment Report.
-EICAP, Eastern Idaho Public Health, United Way of Idaho Falls and Bonneville County, in contracting with VOICE Advocacy compiled data into a comprehensive Community Needs Assessment to identify the top needs across the Area VI PSA. - Mental and behavioral health needs abound, and many residents are not receiving the mental and /or behavioral care they need. - Many residents lack access to healthcare - The insufficiency of information and resources limits residents' understanding and motivation in terms of meeting their health care needs. - Financial resources and education are not easily accessible to those that need them most. - Lack of accessible, reliable transportation has a profound negative impact on many residents. - Access to affordable housing is an urgent need throughout Eastern Idaho. - Access to affordable healthcare is a pressing need throughout Eastern Idaho.
+- 1. Community Needs Assessment Report

+- 2. Needs Assessment of Older Adults in Idaho

+- 3. Systems Reports

+- 4. Census Data

+- 5. Internal and External SWOT Analysis

+- 2019 Community Needs Assessment Report.
+EICAP, Eastern Idaho Public Health, United Way of Idaho Falls and Bonneville County, in contracting with VOICE Advocacy compiled data into a comprehensive Community Needs Assessment to identify the top needs across the Area VI PSA.

-- 2. Needs Assessment of Older Adults in Idaho.
-The Institute of Rural Health at Idaho State University prepared this State needs assessment for the Idaho Commission on Aging (ICOA), which was included in ICOA's State Plan. - Homemaker and Chore: 52% of respondents reported a problem with home maintenance, and 45% reported a problem with housekeeping tasks.
-However, only 7-9% of respondents utilize formal or informal supports for assistance. - Nutrition: 25% of respondents reported consistent access to nutritious meals, but only 16-17% utilize congregate or home delivered meal programs. - Respite, Caregiver, and Case Management Services: Centers for Medicare and Medicaid Services (CMS) reported 56% of Idaho Medicare patients discharged to their own home and only 14% were discharged to home health services. - Emotional Health/ Social Isolation.
-38% of respondents reported loneliness, depression, and isolation.
-They reported not being able to participate or not being interested in participating in social activities.
-Senior Centers are underutilized resources that provide socialization and foster connection for those who participate. - 3.
+- Mental and behavioral health needs abound, and many residents are not receiving the mental and /or behavioral care they need. - Many residents lack access to healthcare - The insufficiency of information and resources limits residents' understanding and motivation in terms of meeting their health care needs. - Financial resources and education are not easily accessible to those that need them most. - Lack of accessible, reliable transportation has a profound negative impact on many residents. - Access to affordable housing is an urgent need throughout Eastern Idaho. - Access to affordable healthcare is a pressing need throughout Eastern Idaho. - 2.
+Needs Assessment of Older Adults in Idaho.
+The Institute of Rural Health at Idaho State University prepared this State needs assessment for the Idaho Commission on Aging (ICOA), which was included in ICOA's State Plan. - Homemaker and Chore - 52% of respondents reported a problem with home maintenance, and 45% reported a problem with housekeeping tasks. - However, only 7-9% of respondents utilize formal or informal supports for assistance. - Nutrition - 25% of respondents reported consistent access to nutritious meals, but only 16-17% utilize congregate or home delivered meal programs. - Respite, Caregiver, and Case Management Services - Centers for Medicare and Medicaid Services (CMS) reported 56% of Idaho Medicare patients discharged to their own home and only 14% were discharged to home health services. - Emotional Health/ Social Isolation - 38% of respondents reported loneliness, depression, and isolation.
+They reported not being able to participate or not being interested in participating in social activities. - Senior Centers are underutilized resources that provide socialization and foster connection for those who participate. - 3.
 Systems Reports.
-Internal reports from the Get Care system were reviewed to compare service utilization over the past 4 years to assess changes in utilization and assist to identify gaps in services. - Information and Assistance: Between the years 2018 and 2021, the number of calls coming into the Information and Assistance Department has increased by 22.5%. - Home delivered meals: Home delivered meal utilization has increased each year, most likely due to the effects of Covid-19.
-Since 2019, home delivered meals have increased by over 4,000 meals each year. - Congregate meals: Congregate meals have drastically decreased due to Covid-19.
-Senior Centers served 42,761 meals in 2019, 23,937 in 2020, and 23,087 in 2021.
-Senior Centers report they are having difficulty bringing Seniors back to the Center to participate in congregate meals. - Homemaker: Homemaker services experienced a large increase in 2019 and 2020, but utilization has declined in 2021 to 4,047, falling below the 2018 number of 4,259.
-The years 2019 and 2020 each had a waitlist of 1 individual, and in 2021 the waitlist increased to 47.
-As of April 2022, the waitlist contained 49 individuals. - Chore: Between 2018 and 2020, Chore service utilization increased each year.
-In 2021, Chore services decreased from 126 in 2020 to 35 in 2021.
+Internal reports from the Get Care system were reviewed to compare service utilization over the past 4 years to assess changes in utilization and assist in identifying gaps in services. - Information and Assistance

+- Between the years 2018 and 2021, the number of calls coming into the Information and Assistance Department has increased by 22.5%. - Home delivered meals - Home delivered meal utilization has increased each year, most likely due to the effects of Covid-19. - \odot Since 2019, home delivered meals have increased by over 4,000 meals each year.